 Low Refrigerant

-Five culprits we see again and again.
+Six culprits we see again and again.
 The first two account for most no-cool calls in Greensboro summers.

 The heart of the system.
 When it fails, the whole loop stops.
 Often a downstream effect of running low on refrigerant.

-If no air comes out of the vents at all — hot or cold — the blower motor or its resistor is the likely suspect.
+If no air comes out of the vents at all (hot or cold), the blower motor or its resistor is the likely suspect.

 Cold on one side, hot on the other?
 This little plastic motor controls airflow and is a common failure point.